 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

 Harvey Donaldson joined the Georgia Tech general faculty in 1998.
 From 1998 to 2010, he served as Managing Director of the Georgia Tech Supply Chain and Logistics Institute (SCL).
-Mr. Donaldson also served as Associate Chair for International and Industry Programs for the Stewart School of Industrial and Systems Engineering from 2006 to 2010.
+Mr. Donaldson also served as Associate Chair for International and Industry Programs for the H. Milton Stewart School of Industrial and Systems Engineering from 2006 to 2010.
 During this period, the Stewart School had active education and research partnerships in China, Chile, Costa Rica, Germany, Panama, Singapore, South Africa, and the United Arab Emirates.

-After stepping down from both positions in 2010, Mr. Donaldson spend his last two years at Georgia Tech leading the development and startup of a new M.S. degree program in supply chain engineering.
+After stepping down from both positions in 2010, Mr. Donaldson spent his last two years at Georgia Tech leading the development and startup of a new M.S. degree program in supply chain engineering.
 This initiative included curriculum design, student recruitment, industry sponsorship recruitment and degree approval by the University System of Georgia Board of Regents.

 Prior to joining Georgia Tech, Mr. Donaldson spent 16 years with the United States Postal Service.
 At Postal Service Headquarters in Washington, D.C., he served in a variety of executive positions including Assistant to the Senior Vice President of Operations Support, Director of Operations Research and Technology Planning, and General Manager of Postal Distribution Networks.
 In 1986, he served on the transition team for incoming Postmaster General Albert Casey and received an executive achievement award for his work in restructuring the Postal Service’s technology acquisition strategy.